Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Redshift measurement and estimation of the blazar total emission

-When host galaxy features were detected, we modelled the spectrum with a combination of a power law describing the jet continuum and templates describing the elliptical galaxy emission \citep{Man01, Bru03} adding Gaussian emission features when needed \citep{Pit14}.
-The fit was performed in the rest frame using the MPFIT software \citep{Mar09} with two free parameters: the jet/galaxy ratio and the power law slope.
+After the redshift was determined, we modelled the spectrum with a combination of a power law describing the jet continuum and templates describing the elliptical galaxy emission \citep{Man01, Bru03}, adding Gaussian emission features when needed \citep{Pit14}.
+For simplicity we used only one template per spectrum.
+The fit was performed in the rest frame using the MPFIT software \citep{Mar09} with two free parameters: the jet-to-galaxy ratio and the power-law slope.
 We estimated the goodness of fit from the value of the $\chi^2_{\rm dof}$.
-In some cases the errors of the fit parameters were unphysically small, therefore we independently fitted separate sections of the spectra and we estimated the errors from the differences between the resulting parameters.
+There are systematic differences between the flux calibrated spectra and the models we used.
+This is a common occurrence as, in general, polynomials are added to the spectral models in order to obtain an acceptable match with the calibrated flux \citep[e.g.][]{Cap17}.
+Given the weakness of our detected features in most cases we chose not to add polynomials as it would have led to overfitting.
+We thus added systematic errors to obtain error estimates.
+In some cases, the errors of the fit parameters were unphysically small, thus we independently fitted separate sections of the spectra and we estimated the errors from the differences between the resulting parameters.
 The results of these fits are presented in Table \ref{tabres1}.

 We also estimated the absolute magnitude of the detected host galaxies.
-To estimate the slit losses we assumed the value of the effective radius of the host galaxy r$_e$ as 10 kpc for a de Vaucouleurs profile.
+To estimate the slit losses, we assumed the value of the effective radius of the host galaxy r$_e$ as 10 kpc for a de Vaucouleurs profile.
 The only detected host for which we had a photometric estimate of the effective radius is MAGIC J2001$+$435 for which we used r$_e$=6.8 kpc (from the measured r$_e$=2.4 arcsec).
-Within errors the magnitude we obtain for this host is compatible with the photometric one quoted in \citet{Ale14b}.
-So we estimate that the errors on the absolute magnitude are the same as the errors on the measured magnitude.
+Within the uncertainties, the magnitude we obtain for this host is compatible with the photometric value quoted in \citet{Ale14b}.
+Thus, we estimate that the uncertainties on the absolute magnitude are the same as the uncertainties on the measured magnitude.
 The K-corrections were computed from the template spectra and we did not apply evolutionary corrections.
 The absolute magnitudes can be found in Table \ref{tabres1}.

 When the host galaxy was not detected, we fitted the spectrum with a power law with normalisation at the centre of the band and we estimated the errors fitting separate sections of the spectra as described above.
 The results are presented in Table \ref{tabres1}.